whitneyburton/portfolios/students/1511/allan-maxwell-blair/20160311-allan-blair-m2.md

 ### End of Module Assessment

-**Challenge: Mavis Beacon**
+**Challenge: Mavis Bacon**

-Assessed By: Rachel
+Assessed By: Andrew

-Result: TBD
+Result: PASS

 ##### Notes:

-* TBD
+* Testing got to a fairly robust level.
+I would have liked to see a scope of the assertion, but did not.
+* Told developer to focus on defining everything needed before diving into the test so the whole test can drive implementation of the whole feature.
+* Ruby was good, but not completely refactored.
+Was able to refactor collaboratively.
+* Overall a good solid assessment and a pass

 ##### Scores:

+1. Analytic/Algorithmic Thinking: 4
+2. Ruby Syntax & Standard Library: 3
-* Ruby Syntax & API: TBD
+3. Rails Syntax & API: 4
-* Ruby Style: TBD
-* Blocks & Enumerations: TBD
+4. MVC & Rails Style: 4
-* Testing: TBD
+5. Testing: 3
-* Workflow: TBD
-* Collaboration: TBD
+6. Collaboration: 4

 ### Mid Module Assessment